yongggquannn/ecommerce-react-project/README.md

 - Persist data of shopping cart even when browser is closed and reopen.
 - Beautify the UI using tailwindcss framework
 - Surprise Us :)

+## Notes

+I have added README files for both Assignment 1 & 2, which includes technical decisions and assumptions, and how to run the code locally.